CodingNomads/articles/movie-tweets/movie-analysis.md

 <h2 id="set-up-your-notebook">Set Up Your Notebook</h2>

-Now you have an overall understanding of how the raw datasets look like.
+Now you have an overall understanding of how the raw datasets look.
 Next, you will import the libraries you will need for the rest of this analysis:

 ```python
 import warnings